Down Low (album)

 Down Low is Israeli groove metal band Betzefer's first full-length studio album and major label debut on Roadrunner Records, as well as their only album on that label.
-It was released on May 19, 2005, in Israel and June 6, 2005, worldwide.
+It was released on 19 May 2005 in Israel and 6 June 2005 worldwide.
 It is the band's first release with current bassist Rotem Inbar.

 "Down Low", "Early Grave" and "Running Against" were released as singles and videos were made for those songs.
-"Fuckin Rock N' Roll" was released for radio airplay and as a promotional CD single, but a video was not made for the song.
-The ending of "Down Low" is a ripoff from Machine Head's "Davidian", though uncredited.
+"Fuckin Rock 'n' Roll" was released for radio airplay and as a promotional CD single, but a video was not made for the song.

-Although it was supposed to be the band's first album in a 5 albums deal contract with Roadrunner Records, the band left the label in December 2007, stating professional reasons, though numerous sources reported that it was the label that dropped the band due to personal reasons with the band's behavior.
+Although it was supposed to be the band's first album in a five-album deal with Roadrunner Records, the band left the label in December 2007, stating professional reasons, though numerous sources reported that it was the label that dropped the band for personal reasons with the band's behavior.